bpzhang/bookmark-checker/README.md

 - Built with Chrome Extensions Manifest V3
 - Uses modern JavaScript features
-- Implements both HEAD request and tab-based checking methods
+- Implements both HEAD request and tab-based checking methods (HEAD and GET)
 - Real-time progress updates using message passing
 - Responsive UI with progress tracking
+- Utilizes internationalization (i18n) for multiple languages

+## Error Types

+The extension categorizes bookmark errors into the following types:

+- 404 Not Found
+- Server Error (500 series)
+- Timeout
+- Network Error
+- DNS Error
+- Other Errors

+## Configuration

+- `maxConcurrent`: Configures the maximum number of concurrent bookmark checks in [background.js](background.js).
+- `batchSize`: Configures the number of bookmarks processed in each batch in [background.js](background.js).

 ## Permissions Required